Labo-Lacourse/stepmix/README.md

 # Install
-You can install StepMix with pip, preferably in a virtual environment :
+You can install StepMix with pip, preferably in a virtual environment:
 ```
 pip install stepmix
 ```
 # Quickstart
-A simple StepMix mixture using the continuous variables of the Iris dataset:
+A simple StepMix mixture using the continuous variables of the Iris Dataset:

 ```python
 import pandas as pd